Neil J. Gunther: Universal Scalability Law

 This scalability law was originally developed by Gunther in 1993 while he was employed at Pyramid Technology.
 Since there are no topological dependencies, C(N) can model symmetric multiprocessors, multicores, clusters, and GRID architectures.
 Also, because each of the three terms has a definite physical meaning, they can be employed as a heuristic to determine where to make performance improvements in hardware platforms or software applications.

+Having a high contention indicates sequential processing that could be parallelized, while having a high coherency suggests excessive dependencies among processes, prompting you to minimize interactions.
+Also, with help of this equation, you can, in advance, calculate the maximum effective capacity of your system: scaling up your system beyond that point is a waste.

 At a more fundamental level, the above equation can be derived from the Machine Repairman queueing model:

 Theorem (Gunther 2008): The universal scalability law is equivalent to the synchronous queueing bound on throughput in a modified Machine Repairman with state-dependent service times.

 The following corollary (Gunther 2008 with $\beta = 0$) corresponds to Amdahl's law:

 Theorem (Gunther 2002): Amdahl's law for parallel speedup is equivalent to the synchronous queueing bound on throughput in a Machine Repairman model of a multiprocessor.